 We leverage our user traffic channels to convert their user traffic to our insurance clients.
 Under the PRC law, these user traffic channels are prohibited to sell any insurance products unless they hold licenses required by regulatory authorities, and are required to register with regulatory authorities as qualified third-party platforms that cooperate with us.
 Starting from 2015, we assisted user traffic channels that had established strong business relationships with us, which account for a relatively large portion of GWP facilitated on our platform, in their registration with regulatory authorities as qualified third-party online platforms that cooperate with us to operate online insurance business.
 For user traffic channels that have a relatively short history of cooperation with us, or those that contribute a less significant portion of GWP we facilitate on our platform, we have determined to change our cooperative business model with them to avoid the requirement for regulatory registration.
 Currently there are two business models, the CPS (Continuation Passing Style) model and the API (Application Programming Interface) model.
 Some of these unregistered user traffic channels have adopted the API model that involves transactions through technical integration with our system, which requires them to complete regulatory registrations as our qualified third-party online platforms.
-As of March 31, 2019, user traffic channels that we cooperate with had not been registered contributed to an insignificant portion of our total GWP facilitated.
+We are in the process of assisting user traffic channels that cooperate with us under the API model to complete the required regulatory registration.
+As of the date of this prospectus, user traffic channels that we cooperate with that had not been registered contributed to an insignificant portion of our total GWP facilitated.
 Unqualified online platforms may be required to terminate their cooperation with insurance institutions like us.
-Insurance institutions who cooperate with third-party online platforms that are not compliant with relevant PRC laws are subject to rectification orders, suspension of cooperation until such third-party online platforms become qualified or further, administrative penalties by the regulatory authorities.
-We are in the process of assisting user traffic channels that cooperate with us under the API model to complete the required regulatory registration, or modifying the cooperation model from API to CPS if we anticipate difficulty in completing the required registration.
-We also plan to terminate our cooperation with certain user traffic channels if the relevant regulatory registration or adjustment of business model cannot be completed as we expect.
-However, we cannot guarantee that the aforesaid measures we take will timely address noncompliance issues, or that the regulatory authority will not enforce any penalties or take other actions against us.
+Insurance institutions who cooperate with third-party online platforms that are not in compliant with relevant PRC laws are subject to rectification orders, suspension of cooperation until such third-party online platforms become qualified or further, administrative penalties by the regulatory authorities.
+We cannot guarantee that the regulatory registration can be completed in a timely manner, or at all, or the measures we take will timely address non-compliance issues, or that the regulatory authority will not enforce any penalties or take other actions against us.
 In addition, if we intend to terminate existing cooperative relationships with certain user traffic channels, we may face legal actions taken by them for breaches of existing business agreements or other legitimate reasons, which may adversely affect our business operations and financial condition.

 In addition, as of the date of this prospectus, some of our user traffic channels have not obtained an ICP license or had not completed necessary filings or registrations with relevant authorities as required by applicable laws or regulations, the lack of which may result in termination of its internetbased business by regulatory authorities.
-Furthermore, as of May 31, 2019, some of our user traffic channels had failed to disclose legally required information to insurance clients on their platforms.
+Furthermore, some of our user traffic channels had failed to disclose legally required information to insurance clients on their platforms.
 Although we have notified the relevant user traffic channels to rectify the situation, there is no assurance that they will be able to rectify the situation and become compliant with regulatory requirements in a timely fashion, or at all.
 Our user traffic channels who have not been registered with regulatory authorities or have not obtained necessary licenses, or who have failed to disclose legally required information to clients may not be able to continue their cooperation with us, which may reduce the number of new clients attracted to our platform, and our cooperation with these user traffic channels may subject us to fines.
 As a result, our business, financial performance and results of operations may be materially and adversely affected.